- 7 Best Tips on How to Save Money for a House

 3. Eliminate the Luxuries of Life

 Ok, I know I said the last one tips could be the toughest, but this one is right up there with it.
-Eliminating the luxuries of life can save you a boatload of money — and you can still have a blast doing so!
+Eliminating the luxuries of life can save you a boatload of money, you can still have a blast doing so, and it’s one of the most efficient ways in the race of how to save up for a house!

 Try limiting yourself to going out, eating out or indulging a few days a week.
 If you cut this back to three days per week maximum, you’re already saving what you would be spending on the remaining days.